adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get on DPArray](dp://ESHQ_setup) &#x3000;
 <img src="/DPArray/img/DP.png" width="16"> [Get the latest update](dp://ESHQ_update)

 A mod for Half-Life 1 with its own storyline (not from the Half-Life universe).
-An unknown government spy must steal classified files from a building called the “Evil scientists headquarters”.
+An unknown government spy should steal classified files from a building called the “Evil scientists headquarters”.
 But his work will turn out to be a little more complex and long in time and space...
-Playlist reveals the essence of the project for those who have not yet had time to try it live

-&nbsp;
+&nbsp;&nbsp;

 ### ES: Randomaze
 :gb: &#x3000;